hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 # Queries in microservices
 - What are the dif ways to implement queries in microservices?
 What should be the considerations when choosing between them?
-- What is the architecture and the design issues of each type?
+- What are the architecture and design issues of each type?

 # External API
 - What are the main issues with client-invoking-services approach?